Table of Contents

 How expungement works

-Highlight the importance of legal professionals, including attorneys and organizations, in assisting individuals seeking expungement and advocating for reform.
+Legal professionals, including attorneys and organizations, play a pivotal role in assisting individuals seeking expungement and advocating for reform.

 6. The Impact on Individuals